 Don’t spray this solution anywhere that your animals may lick it.
 It isn’t harmful, but it isn’t pleasant either.
 Again, you too should be careful with this affordable mixture.
 If you accidentally get it on your hands or your eyes, rinse yourself with a lot of water or jump in the shower.

 We suggest using these as a preventive measure.
 Flies do not like the smell of cinnamon.
 However, real cinnamon.
 The same scent in candles or air fresheners doesn’t do anything to discourage flies from entering your home.
 Putting two to ten cinnamon sticks in a mason jar (without the lid) will keep flies from entering your home.
 You can decorate the outside of the mason jars with paint or ribbon to make sure that it matches your décor and works without your guests noticing that you have a fly-preventive measure in the works.
 Small rooms only need one to two cinnamon sticks.
 Large rooms need more cinnamon sticks.
 Make sure you replace the cinnamon sticks every month as the open mason jars will promote the naturally-occurring oils to dry up.

 6. White wine or vodka!

-Yes, if you mix white wine or vodka with apple-scented dish washing liquid, it will act as a poison and kill your flies.
-You see, flies are attracted towards the apple-scented dish washing liquid.
-The wine or vodka mixture will go unnoticed until it is too late then then the flies will get poisoned.
+Yes, if you mix white wine or vodka with apple-scented dishwashing liquid, it will act as a poison and kill your flies.
+You see, flies are attracted to the apple-scented dishwashing liquid.
+The wine or vodka mixture will go unnoticed until it is too late then the flies will get poisoned.
 Clean up is a bit yucky, but your flies will be gone for good.
 Again, don’t leave the dish anywhere that your pets can lick or drink it.
 It is toxic to pets.

 7. Crushed mint cocktail